Turkey says Greek move against Muslims' local leaders 'unacceptable'

-Ankara slammed Greece's latest move denying recognition to the Turkish minority’s elected Muslim clerics (muftis).
+Ankara slammed Greece's latest move denying recognition of the Turkish minority’s elected Muslim clerics (muftis).

 In a statement on Thursday, the Turkish Foreign Ministry termed the move as "unacceptable" and urged Greece to respect international law and fulfill its obligations under the longstanding Treaty of Lausanne Peace and other relevant agreements on the Turkish minority in the Western Thrace region.